Go Back Go Back

 A few weeks before her ordeal, Hajer remembered that two representatives, going door- to-door to raise awareness about services offered at the WGSS in the camp, visited her and informed her about the services.

 The UNFPA-supported space, run by the Institute for Family Health (IFH), provides survivors of GBV psychosocial support sessions, referrals to different services including sexual and reproductive health and legal assistance.
 They also include income-generating, recreational and empowerment activities.
-In 2023, the services reached 12,375 beneficiaries.
+In 2023, the services reached XXXXX beneficiaries.
 They are crucial for women who are exposed to different forms of gender-based violence.

 So Hajer decided to give it a try.